-The City Council adopted amendments to the zoning and regulatory ordinances to increase the number of marihuana retailer permits from three (3) to six (6) permits after a public hearing on Monday, June 14, 2021 at 7:00pm.
-Applications for the three (3) marihuana retailer permits will be accepted beginning July 16, 2021.
+The City Council adopted amendments to the zoning and regulatory ordinances to increase the number of marihuana retailer permits from three (3) to six (6) permits after a public hearing on Monday, June 14, 2021.
+The most recent marihuana retailer application process took place between July 16 and August 16, 2021.
+On October 11, 2021, the City Council evaluated the applicants and selected three applicants it deemed best suited to operate in compliance with the Michigan Regulation and Taxation of Marihuana Act, Initiated Law 1 of 2018, and City’s code of ordinances within the City of Ferndale.
 Below are frequently asked questions regarding the amended ordinances and application:

 -Where can I read a copy of the official adopted ordinance amendments?

 The adopted zoning ordinance is available at this link.
 The adopted regulatory ordinance is available at this link.
 Minutes from the June 14, 2021 City Council meeting can be found at this link.
 The retailer application will be available by July 16, 2021.

 The adopted regulatory ordinance amendments took effect on June 16, 2021.
 The adopted zoning ordinance amendments took effect on June 23, 2021.